Who We Are as Unitarian Universalists

 Sundays at the Fellowship

 Our Sunday services begin at 10 am and end at approximately 11:15 am from September through mid-June.
-During the pandemic, we have been meeting virtually, and expect that to continue through at least October 2021.
+At this point in the pandemic, all services are offered both in-person with Covid precautions and online via Zoom.
+We expect this to continue until further notice.

-We connect after the service for conversation, and when we’re meeting in person, that includes coffee, tea, and snacks.
+We connect after the service for conversation, or in small breakout groups online.

 Our summer services (July and August) offer something different.
-This year (2021) we joined four other congregations in sharing online services.
+As we did last year, we participated with four other congregations in co-presenting and sharing online services, and hosting watch parties at the UFP on Sunday mornings.

 We balance reason and belief